 - Structural integrity of a building is one of the most common inspections included in the conditions of a sale.
 Make sure you use a qualified building surveyor.

 - A word of warning, make sure any building inspection report is addressed to all who will be relying on its accuracy.
 If it is not addressed to you, you have no come back if errors are made.

-Things buyers might search or request information on
+Buyers might search or request information on: